 Call for your free strategy session – (713) 970-1300

-The health of my widowed 74 year old mom is starting to decline.
+The health of my widowed 74-year-old mom is starting to decline.
 My sister and I understand mom must have limited assets to qualify for Medicaid.
 She owns an annuity and bank accounts worth about $100,000.
-A coworker tells me she can give us each $14,000.00 a year without Medicaid penalty.
+A coworker tells me she can give each of us $19,000 yearly without a Medicaid penalty.
 Is this right?

 Answer: